jnanakp/Credit-Card-Fraud-Detection/README.md

 # Credit Card Fraud Detection

-📊 **Project Overview**
+## 📊 Project Overview

 This project applies advanced machine learning techniques to detect fraudulent activity in credit card transactions.
-Using a real-world dataset of 97,852 transactions from 2010, we built a high-performing fraud detection system capable of identifying high-risk activity with strong generalization and business impact.
-The goal was to maximize fraud savings while minimizing false positive costs through robust modeling and financial evaluation.
+Built as part of the Fraud Analytics (DSO 562) course at the University of Southern California, it uses a real-world dataset of 97,852 transactions from 2010 to develop a high-performing fraud detection system.

+The goal was to maximize fraud savings while minimizing false positive costs through robust feature engineering, out-of-time validation, and financial evaluation.
+The model was designed to identify high-risk transactions with strong generalization and measurable business impact.

 ---